StateusY/triangle-renderer/README.md

 I learned a lot about rendering and BMP file export stuff.

-To run, open the repo in VS Code or another editor and run ``dotnet run`` (you might need to install dotnet)
+To run, open the repo in VS Code or another editor and run ``dotnet run`` (you might need to install dotnet) And then open the art.bmp file - that is the output.

+Lines 14, 15, and 16 control the corners of the triangle.
+Edit the float coefficient as the positions are relative to the size of the image.
+(IE, .2f * width = 20% from the left side) (also y is inverted)
+Lines 10 and 11 control the size of the image.